UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 Remove-AzureRmResourceGroup -Name $PublicAzureResourceGroup -Force

 # Create Azure Stack environment so that you can log in to it
-$AzureStackEnvironment = Add-AzureRmEnvironment -Name "AzureStackUser" -ArmEndpoint $ArmEndpoint
+Add-AzureRmEnvironment -Name "AzureStackUser" -ArmEndpoint $ArmEndpoint

 # Create your Azure Stack Admin (Subscription Owner) credentials
 # Note: This account CAN, but does not have to, be the same as your public Azure account